CirrusMD/Automation-AWS-Inspector-Findings/README.md

-> This is public project and can be used as inspiration for others.
+> This is public project and can be used as inspiration for others or other can submit pull requests with their ideas.

 # Automate AWS Inspector Findings + POAM